• HOME

 This phase is usually the one that takes the longest.
 You have a lot of ideas, and your vision board is filled with lots of inspiration.

-You might already have an idea about your wedding venue, wedding dress, wedding date, wedding invitation, and stationery, wedding ceremony set-up, and wedding reception decor and design.
+You might already have an idea about your wedding venue, wedding dress, wedding date, wedding invitation, stationery, wedding ceremony set-up, and wedding reception decor and design.

 At this time, you will set a “rough” budget that you will be working with.